Linear-Scaling Selected Inversion based on Hierarchical Interpolative Factorization for Self Green's Function for Modified Poisson-Boltzmann Equation in Two Dimensions: Numerical Results

+Now we define the relative error to measure the accuracy of the SelInvHIF in solving the following MPB equations:

+where $\Phi$ is the electric potential computed at $y=L/2$ using SelInvHIF and $\Phi_{\mathrm{ref}}$ is the electric potential at $y=L/2$ computed with sufficiently large grid size.
+To measure the accuracy of the whole algorithm and the convergence with respect to the grid size, we also compute the absolute error $e_a=\sqrt{\sum(\Phi-\Phi_{\mathrm{ref}})^2/N}$ using a reference solution $\Phi_{\mathrm{ref}}$ computed with sufficiently large grid size.
+For each example, the following notations are given: \begin{itemize} \item[-] $t_T:$ the computational time for one step iteration in the whole program; \item[-] $t_f:$ the computational time for constructing the factorization $A$ in each iteration; \item[-] $t_e:$ the computational time for extracting the diagonal part in each iteration; \item[-] $m_f:$ the required memory for the factorization $A$ in GB; \end{itemize}

-The second example is a continuous charged distribution in the region $[0, L]^2$ with $L = 32$.
-The distribution of charge density is
+{\bf Example 2(The charge density with a delta function).} We consider discontinuous charged distribution in a region $[0, L]^2$ with $L = 32$.
+Let the charge density be

-We then calculate the results of the MPB equations by SelInvHIF.
-Similarly, the left panel of Figure \ref{ex:4} visualizes the distribution of the convergent potential in this system with different matrix sizes $N=256^{2}$, $512^{2}$ and $1024^{2}$.
-The right panel of Figure \ref{ex:4} displays the absolute error in different locations between the numerical results and the reference solution with a sufficiently large grid size $N=2048^2$.
-The relative $L^2$ errors maintain approximate accuracy of first-order in Table \ref{Time4} due to the discontinuous of the derivative of the potential at $x=L/2$.
-Table \ref{Time4} also shows the accuracy of the whole algorithm to compute the potential $\Phi$ compared to a reference potential computed with a sufficiently large grid size $N=2048^2$, which verifies the convergence of our algorithm.
-In addition, Table \ref{Time4} also shows the computational time of the algorithm to verify the linear scaling of SelInvHIF.
+We then calculate the results of the MPB equations by the SelInvHIF.
+The left panel of Figure \ref{ex:1} visualizes the distribution of the convergent potential at $y=L/2$ in this system with different matrix sizes $N=256^{2}$, $512^{2}$ and $1024^{2}$.
+The right panel of Figure \ref{ex:1} displays the numerical error $|\Phi-\Phi_{\mathrm{ref}}|$ representing the difference vector between the numerical results and the reference solution obtained with a sufficiently large grid size $N=2048^2$.
+The relative $L^2$ errors maintain approximate accuracy of first-order in Table \ref{Table2} due to the discontinuous of the derivative of the potential at $y=L/2$.
+Table \ref{Table2} also shows the accuracy of the whole algorithm to compute the potential $\Phi$ compared to a reference potential computed with a sufficiently large grid size $N=2048^2$, which verifies the convergence of our algorithm.
+Furthermore, Table \ref{Table2} also shows the computational time of the algorithm to verify the linear scaling of SelInvHIF.
 Finally, the scaling results of the SelInvHIF algorithm are shown in Figure \ref{time}.